Ewanrigg

 Promoting wellbeing through an award-winning café

-After research identified mental health as a cross-cutting issue underpinning poor health and creating barriers to work – and in response to regular demands for a community café – the partnership opened the Hug a Mug café.
+After research identified mental health as a cross-cutting issue underpinning poor health and creating barriers to work – and in response to regular demands for a community café – the Ewanrigg partnership opened the Hug a Mug café.

 GPs told us they were seeing so many people where a prescription couldn’t help.
 We gave people a safe, confidential space … there’s a lot of signposting but a lot of listening.
 People go on to be a community champion — if I can do it, you can.”